 But if the traffic is low for a keyword what’s the value of getting ranked higher for it?
 If you optimize your site for a long tail keyword which about 10 people search for daily, you still get 10 real and interested people per day coming to the website, which is huge achievement.
 Even more so as Google sees traffic coming to your website, it will start ranking you higher even for hot keywords.

+How can You Boost Ranking with Paid Ads like Facebook Ads and Google AdWords?
 When you search in Google using the words, say “Italian Cooking”, the top three or four search results would have the label “Ad” – which means someone has paid Google to show their website at the top, when a person searches using those words.

 A paid search advertisement program like Facebook Ads and Google AdWords allows you to choose a keyword or a set of keywords.
 It will also ask you choose the price, and the payment option (per-click or per-impression) for those keywords.